 It doesn't matter what brand of camera you have, or whether it is film or digital: all that matters is that it is a tool suited for YOUR uses.
 The best brand x camera in the world with the most features is pointless if you can't get the results you want when you want them.
 For many purposes, cameras aren't really BETTER than other cameras: they are just better for YOU.

 I am a camera magnet.
 People generously give me random cameras they find in all sorts of places.
 I've never been big on equipment - I'm convinced that a great photographer can take great photos with just about any camera they know well.
-Yet, I keep winding up with more of them (and need a new digital camera even now).
+Yet, I keep winding up with more of them.
 My collection of cameras includes:

 Why do I own so many cameras if I don't think cameras are the important thing?
 There are a few reasons.
 Eleven of these cameras were gifts from people who knew I loved photography and would use them; five of these gifts are from my dad, who has been an enthusiastic photographer himself.
 (After years of "serious" cameras, he did what many photographers do, and realized that composition is more important than showing off hardware: he switched to point & shoots later in life, and then to digital.)
 For the others, I thought I might learn something from trying different equipment and different film formats, since 15 years devoted solely to the Nikon F made me feel a bit dependent on its specific way of working.
 Some of the cameras are not fully functioning, have limited abilities to capture certain kinds of scenes or light, or are not rugged enough to put up with the things I do to them.

 Also, my non-photographer friends insisted that my Nikon F photographs were better than theirs because of the camera alone, and I wondered if there was anything to that.
-It turned out that wasn't: while their high-end cameras failed to take good low-light photos fully automatic modes, if they'd known how to use them, they probably could have taken the longer exposures that I could.
+It turned out that wasn't: while their high-end cameras failed to take good low-light photos fully automatic modes, or to take longer exposures with fill flash without being told to, they could have achieved the results I could manually if they'd known how to use more functions.
 The problem wasn't that my manual camera had no electronic brain that would mess up, but that they didn't know how to use their cameras in certain, non-optimal situations.
 (Compositional issues are also beyond the camera's control.)
 If people paid greater attention to the strengths and weaknesses of their cameras (and peculiar characteristics of their film or CCDs), they would be better photographers, because they'd use their camera to the best of its abilities, whatever its abilities and limitations are.